 During the work the mistakes happen, the data can be damaged or completely deleted.
 This makes WayBackMachine a good opportunity to recover website data.
 But this also depends on the date when the website was archived.

 A golden opportunity for those who buy expired domain, or more precisely domain, content abusers.

 I’ve had a domain that has expired because of my inability to renew it.
 I’ve saved a backup of that expired website to use in a new domain.

 But after some time someone else has reactivated that domain.
 I was surprised when I saw my content on the website that I had no control.
 And … oh god … duplicate content.
-It is logical that Google search estimated that duplicate content was caused by my new site, even though that content I created was unusual.
-An abuser with the help of a WaybackMachine has managed to run very high on search engines with content I’ve created, while my new site is ranked at the end of the results, or nowhere.
+It is logical that Google search found that duplicate content was caused by my new site, even though that content I created was unusual.
+An abuser wich found my old content on WaybackMachine has managed to run very higher then me on search engines with content I’ve created, while my new site is ranked at the end of the results, or nowhere.